Tetralogy of Fallot in Children

 - Blood tests show how much oxygen is flowing through your child's blood.

-- An EKG test records your child's heart rhythm and how fast his heart beats.
+- An EKG test records your child's heart rhythm and how fast his or her heart beats.
 It is used to check for heart enlargement and other problems with blood flow.

-- A chest x-ray: may show the shape of your child's heart and any enlargement from his condition.
+- A chest x-ray: may show the shape of your child's heart and any enlargement from his or her condition.

 - An echocardiogram is a type of ultrasound.
 Sound waves are used to show the structure and function of your child's heart.